kataw/kataw/test/__snapshot__/parser/expressions/early-errors.md.md

-✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2794, end: 2796 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2814, end: 2816 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2831, end: 2833 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2846, end: 2848 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2861, end: 2863 ✖ Invalid hexadecimal escape sequence - start: 2865, end: 2937 ✖ Declaration or statement expected - start: 2865, end: 2938 ✖ Unicode codepoint must not be greater than 0x10FFFF - start: 2938, end: 2938
+✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2794, end: 2796 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2814, end: 2816 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2831, end: 2833 ✖ Invalid hexadecimal escape sequence - start: 2865, end: 2937 ✖ Declaration or statement expected - start: 2865, end: 2938 ✖ Unicode codepoint must not be greater than 0x10FFFF - start: 2938, end: 2938